pipolinlab/ExplorePipolin/README.md

                               priority.
 If not provided, the default file will be used instead.

-  --percent-identity INTEGER  Minimum percent identity in direct repeats
+  --percent-identity INTEGER  Minimum percent identity for direct repeats
                               search [default: 85]

   --max-inflate INTEGER       If no borders of pipolin are found (no ATTs),
                               inflate the analysed region from both sides of piPolB.  [default: 30000]

   --no-annotation             Do not run the annotation step (i.e. Prokka).

   --proteins PATH             Prokka param: FASTA or GBK file to use as 1st
                               priority.
 If not provided, the default file will be used instead.

   --skip-colours              Do not add an Easyfig-compatible colouring
-                              scheme to the final Genbank file.
+                              scheme to the final Genbank files.

   --cpus INTEGER              Prokka param: Number of CPUs to use [0=all]
                               [default: 8]

-  --do-not-reuse              Do not reuse information about piPolBs, ATTs and
+  --keep-tmp                  Preserve intermediate files produced during the
-                              tRNAs found in a previous run for the same genome.
-I.e. it will run all the analysis from scratch for the given genome.
+                              run (it might be useful for debugging).

   -h, --help                  Show this message and exit.
 ```